- What are the benefits of using LEED for warehouses and distribution centers?

 How many warehouse and distribution center projects are registered and certified under LEED?

-As of December 2024, there are almost 7,360 LEED‐certified and registered warehouse and distribution center projects representing over 2.6B square feet (242M square meters) of built space.
+As of September 2025, there are almost 8,014 LEED‐certified and registered warehouse and distribution center projects representing over 2.83 billion square feet (263 million square meters) of built space.
 This includes projects certified through the one-off process and those certified through multiple building applications such as campus and volume.
 The numbers do not include industrial manufacturing projects.
 See the LEED for manufacturing projects help content to learn more about these facility types.

 What is the LEED volume program and how can warehouse and distribution center projects benefit from the offering?